Human rights in Saudi Arabia: Extraterritorial harassment, forced repatriation, and killing

 About 1,200 people fled Saudi Arabia and sought asylum in other countries in 2017, including many women fleeing forced marriages or abusive male family members.
 The Saudi government has frozen bank accounts, arrested family members, and revoked official documents in an attempt to get fleeing citizens to return to the country or to a Saudi embassy.
 Students studying abroad have been threatened with termination of scholarships in response to criticism of the Saudi government on social media.
 In 2018, some studying in Canada were de-funded after the Canadian government criticized human rights in Saudi Arabia.
 Women who have successfully gained asylum in Western countries report fearing for their personal safety after being harassed by Saudi government agents on social media, and sometimes in person, warning them that they will be sorry for their actions or be punished.
 Occasionally they are asked to go to Saudi embassies for no stated reason.
 One woman, unlike most, reported going to the embassy to try to end harassment of a firm she had left to her business partners, but she said authorities attempted to get her to return, threatened her, and said the business would continue to have problems as long as she remained in Germany.

 The Saudi government is suspected of being behind the disappearance of its critic Naser al-Sa'id from Lebanon in 1979.
 Human rights activist Loujain al-Hathloul was forcibly repatriated from the United Arab Emirates in 2017, jailed for a short time, banned from future international travel, and then disappeared after being arrested again in 2018.
 Her husband was forcibly repatriated from Jordan.
 In 2016, three women and seven children who fled to Lebanon were arrested by Lebanese police and returned to Saudi Arabia minutes after using a bank card.

 In April 2017, 24-year-old Dina Ali attempted to flee from Saudi Arabia to Australia via the Philippines to escape a forced marriage.
 Despite her pleas for international assistance over social media, airport personnel in the Philippines blocked her from boarding her flight to Sydney, and handed her over to Saudi authorities.
 She was duct taped and forcibly repatriated to Saudi Arabia, where she feared her family would kill her.

 In January 2019, Rahaf Mohammed attempted a similar flight from a forced marriage, traveling to Australia via Kuwait and Thailand.
 She also said that her family threatened to kill her for leaving Islam (which is also a capital offense in Saudi Arabia).
-After her passport was taken and authorities in Manila acted at the request of the Saudi government to stop her travel, she barricaded herself in her hotel room and pleaded on social media for international assistance.
+After her passport was taken and authorities in Thailand acted at the request of the Saudi government to stop her travel, she barricaded herself in her hotel room and pleaded on social media for international assistance.
 The UNHCR and the government of Canada intervened, and Rahaf travelled successfully to Canada via South Korea.
 Other Saudi women have done similar things.